 This is definitely a rich habit.
 The wealthy and successful understand the value of their time and use it to their advantage.
 They don’t waste time doing things that they don’t see a benefit from.

-What do you think it takes to learn how to become rich?
+What do you think it takes to learn how to become rich with no money?
 Do you consider yourself to be rich?
+Do you think you can learn how to become a millionaire with no money?